connorbell133/personal-asst-a2a/README.md

 ![Python Version](https://img.shields.io/badge/python-3.12%2B-blue)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-> **AI Assistant A2A** is a **privacy-first, multi-agent assistant** powered by the [A2A SDK](https://github.com/pydantic/agent2agent) that connects to your Gmail, Google Calendar, and Todoist accounts to answer natural-language questions like "Do I have any overdue tasks for today?" or "What meetings do I have right after lunch tomorrow?".
+> **AI Assistant A2A** is a **privacy-first, multi-agent assistant** powered by the [A2A SDK](https://github.com/pydantic/agent2agent) that connects to your Gmail, Google Calendar, Todoist, and Obsidian knowledge base to answer natural-language questions like "Do I have any overdue tasks for today?", "What meetings do I have right after lunch tomorrow?", or "What did we discuss in last week's project meeting?".
 >
 > Built with **Pydantic AI** and **MCP (Model Context Protocol)**, each capability is implemented as a standalone microservice that can run locally, remotely, or in containers.
 A lightweight orchestration agent coordinates workflows across services to provide intelligent, context-aware responses.